smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/Creating an App Service/index.md

 !@

 ## Updating Your Published App Service
-Once you have published your app service, you may decide to update the type of data provided in your app service.
-For example, you may want to give all-access to paid subscribers but provide limited information to free users.
-You can do this by updating the app service manifest.
+Once you have published your app service, you may decide to update its data.
+For example, if you have a free and paid tier with different amounts of data, you may need to upgrade or downgrade a user between these tiers and provide new data in your app service manifest.
 If desired, you can also delete your app service by unpublishing the service.

 ### 7. Updating a Published App Service Manifest (RPC v6.0+)
 @![iOS]